 One of the many things that most people do not associate Las Vegas with is arts and culture.
 In most cases, most people will only visit the areas around the Strip, such as the casinos, restaurants, entertainment areas, and so forth.
-The Art District can go largely ignored by most visitors if they are unaware of its existence.
-That is very unfortunate since Las Vegas has a thriving art scene.
+The Las Vegas Art District can go largely ignored by most visitors if they are unaware of its existence; this is very unfortunate since Las Vegas has a thriving art scene.

 The Arts District, or 1B, is a vivid and ever-growing area that holds some of the most creative locals you will ever meet.
 The entire district is decorated in some of the most rousing murals in every corner.
 This charming district is a place anyone visiting Las Vegas needs to drop by, especially if you enjoy some of the more eccentric sides of life.